 • Can I get resources to help promote my fundraising event?

 • You can find resources such as posters and Sponsorship forms in the fundraising pack.

 • We are happy to send you orangutan photos, adoption leaflets and newsletters if you would like to display these or hand out to friends and family to encourage them to support you.
-To request these please email Nick on email@example.com and he’ll be happy to send stuff out to you.
+To request these please email Robyn on email@example.com and she’ll be happy to send material out to you.